A Glug of Oil

 Now, you either like kidneys or you don't; simple.
 So if you don't like them don't put them in and you'll still have a delicious steak pie.

-Once again, not the best of pictures but I can't be letting my dinner get cold just to take a picture - blog or no blog sorry folks!
+Once again, this isn't the best of pictures but I can't be letting my dinner get cold just to take a picture, sorry folks!

 Trying to take a picture of something that's steaming hot is nearly impossible.